What is considered valid acceptable identification

 How to apply if you don't have valid acceptable identification

-If you don't have a valid acceptable piece of identification with your name, date of birth, photo and signature, you may submit multiple valid pieces of identification that, when combined, meet all of those requirements.
+If you don't have a valid acceptable piece of identification with your name, date of birth, photo and signature, you can submit multiple valid pieces of identification that, when combined, meet all of those requirements.

 Did you find what you were looking for?